vphantom/pyritephp-example/README.md

 ## CURRENTLY UNDER DEVELOPMENT!

-As of November 2016, PyritePHP is under active development and has not yet achieved its "v1.0.0" milestone.
+As of December 2016, PyritePHP is under active development and has not yet achieved its "v1.0.0" milestone.
 You probably want to wait for that initial full-featured release before using or forking it.

 ## Installation